 - NIH Research Evaluation and Commercialization Hubs: Kathleen Rousche

 - NIH Centers for Accelerated Innovations: Kathleen Rousche

-- Entrepreneurs-in-Residence: Luis Gutierrez and Steve Wolpe (REACH)
+- Entrepreneur-in-Residence: Luis Gutierrez

 For questions or to schedule a time to speak with our staff members, please use the NHLBI Small Biz Inquiry Form.
 Please indicate on the Inquiry Form whether you are contacting us about a new or existing application, award, or other type of support resources, and then choose the primary reason for your inquiry.
 For slide requests from a recent NHLBI OTAC presentation, choose Resources Inquiry and Educational Resources.

 Learn from our community of experts who have created a series of webinars explaining the basics of entrepreneurship and biomedical technology development.
 Topic areas include regulatory, business development, intellectual property, and insurance payment.
 Please check out the full playlist of NHLBI Small Biz Hangouts on YouTube.